 The AMSA 2017 Education Conference & Expo was an incredible opportunity for learning, networking, giving back, and fun.
 For the Updater team, that meant:

 - Winning Best Booth (thanks, AMSA!).

 - Participating in the first-ever AMSA Truck Pull for Move for Hunger… in the pouring rain!
-We may have come in third, but our friends, Team Gentle Giant (with locations including Philadelphia), came in first.
+We may have come in third, but our friends, Team Gentle Giant (with locations including Philadelphia and DC), came in first.

 - Hosting the AMSA party to end all parties with our partner, Move for Hunger, at the appropriately named Bar — along with a BBQ buffet, live music, outdoor games, and more.

 Thank you to AMSA for an unforgettable conference!
 Another fantastic year in the books.